vmagati/Course3ProgrammingAssignment/codeBook.md

     - Cartesian coordinate variables
       - fBodyAccMag-mean(): contains data of the average of the means of the magnitudes of body accelerations
       - fBodyAccMag-std(): contains data of the average of the standard deviations of the magnitudes of body accelerations
+      - fBodyBodyAccJerkMag-mean(): contains data of the average of the means of the magnitudes of body acceleration jerks
+      - fBodyBodyAccJerkMag-std(): contains data of the average of the standard deviations of the magnitudes of body acceleration jerks
+      - fBodyBodyGyroMag-mean(): contains data of the average of the means of the magnitudes of body angular velocities
+      - fBodyBodyGyroMag-std(): contains data of the average of the standard deviations of the magnitudes of body angular velocities
+      - fBodyBodyGyroJerkMag-mean(): contains data of the average of the means of the magnitudes of body gyroscope jerks
+      - fBodyBodyGyroJerkMag-std(): contains data of the average of the standard deviations of the magnitudes of body gyroscope jerks